Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-Property rental areas that are affected to Healthy Homes Standards.
-Healthy Homes Standard in Ōtāne include each:
+The areas of rental property that are affected through Healthy Homes Standard.
+Healthy Homes Standards in Ōtāne include each:

 • Bedroom